São Mamede de Infesta

-São Mamede de Infesta, or simply São Mamede, is a former civil parish in the municipality of Matosinhos in the Greater Porto area, Portugal.
+São Mamede de Infesta, or simply São Mamede, is a civil parish in the municipality of Matosinhos in the Greater Porto area, Portugal.
 In 2013, the parish merged into the new parish São Mamede de Infesta e Senhora da Hora.
+It was restored in 2025.
 It has a population of approximately 28,000 inhabitants and is located just north of the city of Porto.